1

 Norma

-Designed by Rodolfo Dordoni for Roda, Norma includes a cooking module (with five gas burners and optional fry-top plate), as well as sink and peninsula units.
+Designed by Rodolfo Dordoni for Roda, the Norma outdoor kitchen includes a cooking module (with five gas burners and optional fry-top plate), as well as sink and peninsula units.
 A collaboration with Italian kitchen-technology company Ilve, the system is made from powder-coated stainless steel with sintered stone and polished stainless-steel surfaces and larch-wood shelving.

 2